 Open Access Policy

-This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+Collaborations provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 There is no embargo on the journal’s publications.
-The dates each manuscript was submitted and accepted on are published on the PDF version.
+The dates each manuscript was submitted and accepted are on the published PDF version.